allain/boxie/README.md

 A tiny tool for synchronous and asynchronous functional programming.

 **Note:** None of the ideas used to make this tool are my own, I'm just trying to combine them in a way that has the smallest possible API.
+It's Maybe monads + some other niceties.

 ## Idea